Louis Gossett Jr.: 1955–1977: Continued success to television breakthrough

 In 1974, Gossett returned to his role from Skin Games in the made for television sequel Sidekicks.

 In 1975, Gossett acted in George's Best Friend, an episode of The Jeffersons, Clark Templeton O'Flaherty an episode of The Six Million Dollar Man.

-On April 4 of that year, the western comedy Black Bart premiered on television.
+On April 4, 1975, the western comedy Black Bart premiered on television.
 It was a spinoff of Blazing Saddles (1974).
 Gossett played the lead as the first black sheriff in the old west.
-Also that year, Gossett acted in Delancey Street: The Crisis Within a television film about a halfway house in San Francisco for junkies and ex-convicts.
+That same year, Gossett acted in Delancey Street: The Crisis Within a television film about a halfway house in San Francisco for junkies and ex-convicts.